 The Fetal Heart Program at CHOP is one of the first programs in the world to begin incorporating provocative testing with maternal hyperoxygenation in our fetal echocardiography imaging suite.
 Maternal hyperoxygenation (MH) testing allows us the best chance to predict the health of the pulmonary vasculature before birth.

+Figure 2: Doppler spectral display of blood flow in the right pulmonary artery under room air (top panel) and under conditions of 15 minutes of maternal hyperoxygenation (bottom panel).
 In the late third trimester, a scan is first performed in room air and then repeated after at least 15 minutes of MH, in which the mother is administered a non-rebreather face mask with 100% oxygen at 8L of flow.
 This effectively provides an FiO2 of 60%.
 With Doppler echocardiography, sampling of flow can take place at various sites within the circulation.
 Normal baseline tracings are compared to the response in MH.
 Normal and abnormal responses to MH are determined, and this information is added to supplement the characterization of the fetal cardiovascular condition.

 See Figure 2: In room air, note the appearance of the systolic waveform with rapid upstroke and downstroke, with minimal flow during diastole.
 This indicates a high pulmonary vascular resistance.
 With maternal hyperoxygenation, there is a “relaxation” of the vasculature with pulmonary vasodilation.
 This is exhibited by the broadening of the systolic waveform and a substantial increase in diastolic flow, previously not seen (red arrows).
 This response to MH can be quantified by a drop in the calculated pulsatility index as seen in the above graph.